-The actuarial assumptions used in the June 30, 2020 valuation were based on the results of an actuarial experience study for the period July 1, 2014 - June 30, 2019.
+The actuarial assumptions used in the June 30, 2021 valuation were based on the results of an actuarial experience study for the period July 1, 2014 - June 30, 2019.

-The long-term expected rate of return on pension plan investments was determined using a lognormal distribution analysis in which best-estimate ranges of expected future real rates of return (expected nominal returns, net of pension plan investment expense and the assumed rate of inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+The target allocation and estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

-Target Long-term expected real

-Asset class allocation rate of return
+Asset class Target allocation Long-term expected real rate of return

-Fixed income 30.00 % (1.50) %
+Fixed income 30.00 % 0.20 %

-Domestic large equities 46.40 9.20
+Domestic large equities 46.30 9.40

-Domestic small equities 1.10 13.40
+Domestic small equities 1.20 13.40

-International developed market equities 11.70 9.20
+International developed market equities 12.30 9.40

-International emerging market equities 5.80 10.40
+International emerging market equities 5.20 11.40

-Alternatives 5.00 10.60
+Alternatives 5.00 10.50

 Total 100.00 %

-\Rates shown are net inflation.
+^{}Rates shown are net inflation.